aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/inodechangingcallback/_index.md

 ---
 title: INodeChangingCallback
+linktitle: INodeChangingCallback
 second_title: Aspose.Words for Java API Reference
-description: Implement this interface if you want to receive notifications when nodes are inserted or removed in the document.
+description: Implement this interface if you want to receive notifications when nodes are inserted or removed in the document in Java.
 type: docs
-weight: 657
+weight: 659
 url: /java/com.aspose.words/inodechangingcallback/
 ---
 ```